-2. Cover the bottom 1/3 of the egg shape with glue and using the stick carefully push the end of the cascade into the hole.
+2. Cover the bottom 1/3 of the egg shape with glue and using the stick carefully push the end of the ribbon into the hole.

-3. Carefully wrap the cascade around pushing it into the glue as you go.
+3. Carefully wrap the ribbon around pushing it into the glue as you go.
 Continue doing this process until the whole of the egg is covered in the Cascade.

-4. Cup the egg in your hand and gently push/pat the cascade onto the egg until you are happy that it is all stuck down.
+4. Cup the egg in your hand and gently push/pat the ribbon onto the egg until you are happy that it is all stuck down.

 5. Fold a small piece of orange felt (off cuts are great for this) in half and cut out a beak shape so that when it opens you have a diamond.
 Also cut out a smaller triangle for the tongue in a darker orange.
 Run a line of glue along the center of the felt diamond and glue the tongue in